-As discussed in this post the design of lens attachments for cell phone cameras present particular challenges to optical and opto mechanical engineers.
-One common market goal is to decrease the minimum focus distance of a smartphone and in this post we will discuss key considerations.
+As discussed in this post, the design of lens attachments for cell phone cameras presents particular challenges to optical and optomechanical engineers.
+One common market goal is to decrease the minimum focus distance of a smartphone.
+In this post, we will discuss key considerations.

-Most lens attachments are afocal, this means parallel light rays entering an afocal lens are also parallel when they exit; however, the diameter of the exiting parallel light rays may be different from the diameter of the entering light rays.
-Thus, an afocal lens does not have focal length, or, its focal point is at infinity.
-The main purpose of an afocal lens is to modify system focal lengths and so is generally used with other prime lenses.
+Most lens attachments are afocal which means that parallel light rays entering an afocal lens are also parallel when they exit it.
+However, the diameter of the exiting parallel light rays may be different from that of the incident ones.
+An afocal lens does not have focal length; its focal point is at infinity.
+The main purpose of an afocal lens is to modify the system focal lengths and is generally used with other prime lenses.

 The operation of a macro lens attachment when the native lens is focused at infinity is presented in the next picture.

 Need assistance designing a custom optic or imaging lens ?
 Learn more about our design services here.